rkapoor1512/rkapoor1512.github.io/README.md

 To-do list for website
-i) Make a full CV instead of resume ii) Add a blog post or 5 iii) add a teaching section which is fully updated iv) twitter (public facing & professional)
+i) Make a full CV instead of resume ii) Add a blog post or 5 iii) add a teaching section which is fully updated [done]
+iv) twitter (public facing & professional)
 v) Ideas for blog posts/fun
   a) lists of fun puzzles/problems